Coder-Python/churn-prediction/README.md

-# Churn-Prediction
+# Churn-Prediction :

+Contributors, please use your branch to do modification.

-## Contributors
+## Contributors :

-Naci
+- Naci

-Meba
+- Meba

-Dimitri
+- Dimitri

-Sebastien
+- Sébastien